flask-legacy/flask-mail/docs/index.rst

 Testing with a catch-all mail
 -----------------------------

-Flask-Mail provide a way to test without sending mails to the whole world.
+Flask-Mail-Legacy provide a way to test without sending mails to the whole world.
 You can simply set ``MAIL_CATCH_ALL`` configuration parameter to a test mailbox and all outgoing mails will be sent to this single mailbox.
 The original recipients will set as display name and if it already have one,